When you buy through our links, we may earn a commission. Learn more.

 Why a rear motor?

-Another reason Urtopia went with the rear motor is for aesthetic reasons.
+One reason Urtopia went with the rear motor is aesthetics.

-This bike is all about the design, in my opinion it doesn’t look like an e-bike, and not putting the motor in the frame allowed them to keep the slim design.
+This bike is all about the design.
+It doesn’t look like an e-bike, and not putting the motor in the frame allowed them to keep the slim design.

 The motor is a standard 250 watt, which you will find in a lot of other e-bikes, but the torque is pretty low.